 An assessment bilateral agreement is in place for Queensland.
-It allows the State Development and Public Works Organisation Act 1971 (Qld), the Sustainable Planning Act 2009 (Qld) or the Environmental Protection Act 1994 (Qld) to be substituted for environmental impact assessment.
+It allows the State Development and Public Works Organisation Act 1971 (Qld), the Planning Act 2016 (Qld) or the Environmental Protection Act 1994 (Qld) to be substituted for environmental impact assessment.
 Under this agreement the Commonwealth Environment Minister retains the final decision-making power.

 A different type of bilateral agreement known as an ‘approval bilateral’ allows the Commonwealth to delegate the final decision-making power to the state government.
 No approval bilaterals are currently in force under the Act.